JeffreyJackovich/twitter-sentiment-and-stock-volatility/README.md

 ## 4. Future Work:
-Implement a Granger causality analysis and Self-Organizing Fuzzy Neural Network to investigate the hypothesis that public mood states are predictive of changes in stock closing values.
+Implement a Granger causality analysis and Self-Organizing Fuzzy Neural Network to further investigate the hypothesis that public mood states are predictive of changes in stock closing values.

 ## 5. Conclusion: